wedeling/EasySurrogate/tutorials/gray_scott/Gray_Scott.md

 ![equation](https://latex.codecogs.com/gif.latex?%5Cfrac%7B%5Cpartial%20%5Cbar%7Bv%7D%7D%7B%5Cpartial%20t%7D%20%3D%20D_v%5Cnabla%5E2%5Cbar%7Bv%7D%20&plus;%20%5Cbar%7Bu%7D%5Cbar%7Bv%7D%5E2%20-%20%5Cleft%28f%20&plus;%20k%5Cright%29%5Cbar%7Bv%7D%20&plus;%20%5Coverline%7BG_v%28u%2Cv%29%7D.)

 The overline above `u` and `v` denotes the fact that this is a macroscopic variable, defined in this tutorial as the part of `u` and `v` which can be resolved on a spatial grid of `128x128` points.
-The `G_u` and `G_v` are subgrid-scale terms, meant to take the effect of unresolved scale into account.
+The `G_u` and `G_v` are subgrid-scale terms, meant to take the effect of unresolved scales into account.

 Chemical `U` is added to the system at a feed rate given by the model constant `f`, and `V` is removed at a 'kill' rate `f+k`, where `k` is another model constant.
-The system is very sensitive to `f` and `k`, and a wide variety of spatiotemporal patterns are possible (Pearson, 1993), see the figure below for a snapshot of `u`.Conversion from `U` to `V` is governed by the nonlinear term `uv^2`, which is subtracted from the right-hand side of `u` and added to the right-hand side of `v`.
+The system is very sensitive to `f` and `k`, and a wide variety of spatiotemporal patterns are possible ([Pearson](https://science.sciencemag.org/content/261/5118/189.abstract), 1993), see the figure below for a snapshot of `u`.
+Conversion from `U` to `V` is governed by the nonlinear term `uv^2`, which is subtracted from the right-hand side of `u` and added to the right-hand side of `v`.
 Finally, two diffusion terms are present, configured such that `U` diffuses faster than `V`.
 We specify `D_u = 2*10^{-5}` and `D_v = 10^{-5}`, and use a `2.5 x 2.5` spatial domain with periodic boundary conditions.

 ![alt text](snapshot_0.png)

 ## Training data compression via reduced surrogates

 Our aim here is to close the system by replacing the subgrid-scale terms `G_u` and `G_v` with data-driven surrogates.
-We generate a database of training data by solving the Gray-Scott equations for u and v at a higher spatial resolution of `1024 x 1024` nodes.
-Instead of creating a surrogate for the spatially dependent subgrid-scale terms, we will create so-called *reduced surrogates* using EasySurrogate.
+We generate a database of training data by solving the Gray-Scott equations for u and v at a higher spatial resolution of `256 x 256` nodes.
+Instead of directly creating a surrogate for the spatially dependent subgrid-scale terms, we will create so-called *reduced surrogates* using EasySurrogate.
 These are specifically geared towards predicting global (i.e. spatially integrated) quantities of interest of the form

 ![equation](https://latex.codecogs.com/gif.latex?Q_i%28t%29%20%3D%20%5Cfrac%7B1%7D%7BA%7D%5Cint%5Cint%20q_i%28%5Cbar%7Bu%7D%2C%20%5Cbar%7Bv%7D%3B%20x%2C%20y%2C%20t%29%5C%3Bdxdy.)